Sayanthiny/minesweeper-Assignment/README.md

 # MineSweeperProblemApplication

-## Requiremnts to run this application
+## Requirments to run this application
 Ensure you have the following installed before proceeding:
 - **Java Development Kit (JDK) 17** or later
 - **Maven** (for dependency management and build process)